Key Stage 4 RS

 This course could take you towards a number of careers, including working in the police or as a counsellor, social worker, nurse, youth worker, teacher, lawyer, journalist or philosopher, in organisations such as Amnesty International, or in any career that requires an understanding of people.

 - Beliefs and teachings & practices.
-You will study two religions from the following: Christianity, Islam, Judaism, Buddhism, or Hinduism.
+You will study two religions: Christianity and Islam.